vegaprotocol/ethdenver2022/README.md

 We’re sure you can take this data further, so we are looking for a solution that is ideally a web app, with a simple yet beautiful user interface that shows the state of staking and delegation to a network of Vega validators.
 From a user experience and design perspective we’re hoping to see novel interactive ways to represent distribution of stake and educational information messages to help guide token holders when choosing where to delegate their stake on a network.

-The app should be open source and easy to demonstrate, with a walkthrough video showing all features implemented.
+The app should be open source and easy to demonstrate, extra kudos for including a walkthrough video showing all features implemented.
 Installation instructions must be given.

-[MORE HERE]
+#### WHAT IS A BLOCK EXPLORER?

+A block explorer is a tool to view information on all transactions that have taken place on a blockchain.
+Typically a block explorer will show key information about the chain, for example, the current network hash rate, validator statistics, activity on blockchain addresses and other useful information.
+You can think of it as a window into the blockchain world, giving you the opportunity to observe what’s happening on it - live and in near real time.
+Popular Ethereum block explorers include Etherscan, Etherchain and blockscout.

 # 3 - Create Vega Liquidity Provision (LP) Bots